junclemente/ads505-FinalProject/README.md

 # Project Intro / Objective

-A business school startup is interested to know if it’s possible to take a data-driven approach for accepting students into their MBA program as opposed to their current method of intuition.
-Using a data-driven approach could uncover patterns in admissions and improve decision-making efficiency, resulting in better student outcomes.
+A newly established business school is exploring whether a data-driven approach to their admissions process can be more effective that their current method of using intuition.
+By adopting a data-driven strategy, the school hope to uncover patterns in student admissions that can improve decision-making and lead to better post-graduation outcomes, such as higher job placement rates.

-This project will identify a list of factors that highly correlate with an MBA graduate who finds employment within two months of graduation.
-Using a data-driven approach has the potential to improve admissions accuracy ensuring that the school continues to produce high graduation and employment placement rates.
-This could position the school as a prestigious, trustworthy school for prospective MBA students.
+The school has provided data from its first graduating class, including information on undergraduate degrees, MBA performance, work experience, and employment status two months after graduation.
+The objective of this project is to identify key factors that strongly correlate with post-graduation employment.
+These insights could be used to refine the admissions process, allowing the school to admit candidates with a higher likelihood of success, resulting in better graduation rates and job placement outcomes.

+A data-drive approach has the potential to improve the efficiency of the admissions process but also positions the school as a forward-thinking and prestigious institution.
+The ultimate goal is to ensure continuing success for future graduates and to enhance the school's reputation as a trusted destination for aspiring MBA candidates.

 # Contributors